Puente del Congosto: Death of Prince Juan of Asturias

 The Monarchs also deemed it appropriate for their daughter, Infanta Isabella, to travel from Extremadura—where she was preparing for her marriage to the King of Portugal—to Puente del Congosto, in order to offer comfort to her sister-in-law during those anxious hours.

-Both princesses arrived in the village on October 2nd and spent the night within the castle’s semicircular tower.
+Both princesses arrived in the village on October 2 and spent the night within the castle's semicircular tower.
 There, they shared moments of deep sorrow and concern.
-Margaret informed Isabella of her husband’s worsening condition, while Isabella, in turn, did her utmost to console the young Archduchess.
+Margaret informed Isabella of her husband's worsening condition, while Isabella did her utmost to console the young Archduchess.

-They were received with the dignity befitting their rank by Pedro de Torres and the castle’s attendants.
-On the morning of October 3rd, Infanta Isabella reluctantly departed for Extremadura, though it is believed she would have preferred to continue on to Salamanca to be with her brother.
-Margaret remained at the fortress for another day, and it was there, on October 4th, that she was informed of her husband’s death—reportedly from tuberculosis.
+They were received with the dignity befitting their rank by Pedro de Torres and the castle's attendants.
+On the morning of October 3, Infanta Isabella reluctantly departed for Extremadura, though it is believed she would have preferred to continue on to Salamanca to be with her brother.
+Margaret remained at the fortress for another day, and it was there, on October 4, that she was informed of her husband's death, reportedly from tuberculosis.

 The presence of these royal figures left a lasting impression on the local population.
 So much so, that for over five centuries, the event has been preserved through oral tradition.
 Yet, as often happens, the story became distorted: popular memory replaced the Archduchess and the Infanta with Queen Isabella herself, perhaps out of a desire to associate the village with such an illustrious figure.
-This reinterpretation, while historically inaccurate according to Sánchez’s research, reflects the community’s longing to be part of a momentous chapter in Spain’s royal history.
+This reinterpretation, while historically inaccurate according to Sánchez's research, reflects the community's longing to be part of a momentous chapter in Spain's royal history.